This Instant Pot Chicken Tortilla Soup recipe is flavorful and savory, and comes together in under 30 minutes flat for a great weeknight meal!

 Instant Pot Chicken Tortilla Soup

-As you guys know, I finally jumped on the bandwagon and got an Instant Pot (the 6 quart version)!
+As you guys know, I finally jumped on the bandwagon and got an Instant Pot (<–affiliate link to the 6 quart version I have)!
 Pressure cookers always seemed like a good idea for fast meals, but they kind of terrify me to be honest.

 We had to use one a few times in food science lab back when I was in grad school to become a dietitian, and I was convinced the top was always about to blow off.
 (Here’s a blast from the past blog post recapping a food science lab class from one day in grad school!)